-Catalina Island Company and Two Harbors Enterprises- Operates the Casino Building, Catalina Island Golf Course, Catalina Island Country Club, Descanso Beach Club, all operations in Two Harbors and individual roads and facilities in the City of Avalon.
-They also own and operate some roads within the Interior.
+Catalina Island Company_and Two Harbors Enterprises- Operates the Casino Building, Catalina Island Golf Course, Catalina Island Country Club, Descanso Beach Club, all operations in Two Harbors and individual roads and facilities in the City of Avalon.
+They also own and operate some roads within the island interior.

 Catalina Island Conservancy - The Conservancy operates the Wrigley Memorial Gardens in Avalon and the entire "Interior" of Catalina Island.
-If a shoot is to take place outside of the City of Avalon, then most likely it will be held on Conservancy property and a Conservancy issued permit will be required.
+If a shoot is to take place outside of the City of Avalon or at Two Harbors, then most likely it will be held on Conservancy property and a Conservancy issued permit will be required.